Irvine Spousal Support Attorney

 In cases in which the spouses are unable to agree to the amount and duration of spousal support, the California courts will generally award support for at least half of the duration of the spouses’ marriage, when the marriage was less than 10 years.
 In the case of a marriage that lasted 10 years or longer, the courts have the option to award spousal support with no end date.
 However, even in this scenario, the award of alimony is not necessarily permanent.
 The supporting spouse can petition for a reduction or termination if there is evidence to suggest that continued payment of the court-ordered amount is no longer justified.

 While going to court is an option, it will often be in both spouses’ best interests to negotiate a resolution.
 Not only does this allow for the structuring of an award that is specifically tailored to the circumstances at hand, but it allows for tax planning and consideration of various other practical issues as well.
 Divorcing spouses also have the option to blend spousal support and property division negotiations, and this type of integrated approach often provides the greatest opportunity to achieve a mutually-agreeable outcome.

-Schedule an Appointment with an Orange County Spousal Support Lawyer
+Schedule an Appointment with an Irvine Spousal Support Attorney

-If you are contemplating a divorce and would like more information about what you can expect with regard to spousal support, our Orange County spousal support lawyer would be happy to meet with you to discuss your situation in confidence.
+If you are contemplating a divorce and would like more information about what you can expect with regard to spousal support, our Irvine spousal support attorney would be happy to meet with you to discuss your situation in confidence.
 To schedule an appointment at our matrimonial law offices in Orange County, please call 949-474-0800 or inquire online today.